ShujaShah/Movie-Rental/README.md

 In the above function we add two number 5 and 8 by passing it to the function as parameters.
 Our result would be 13.
 However, if we explicity define the value of a or be like a = 45; and then return the a + b, the result for the addTwoNumbers(5, 8) would be 53.
 Thus, even though we are expecting a result 13 we would get 53 which is not correct.
+Thus this way we create our Components reusable.
 </p>